Engineering

 EGR 324 Seminar: Fundamentals of Microelectronics (4 Credits)

 The electronic world relies on transistors, amplifiers and other microelectronic circuits.
 This course introduces the principles required to analyze and design basic microelectronic circuits.
-Topics will include the device principles of diodes, bipolar junction transistors and field effect transistors, the design of simple analog and digital circuits and microelectronic circuit analysis using simulation software (SPICE).
+Discussions include the device principles of diodes, bipolar junction transistors and field effect transistors, the design of simple analog and digital circuits, and microelectronic circuit analysis using simulation software (SPICE).
 Prerequisite: EGR 220.
-Enrollment limited to 12.
-Juniors and seniors only. {N}
+Restrictions: Juniors and seniors only.
+Enrollment limited to 12. {N}

 Fall, Spring, Variable